 Milan Malpensa airport to Milano Stazione Centrale

-Last year in London, after a very long walk to find our connecting gate, we still had to go through immigration and security check.
-My husband and I always travel with a carry on bag and a backpack each, both of which got thoroughly searched and tested for explosives in London.
-We were also asked to fit all off our toiletries into a small baggie provided by security.
-Even though our liquid containers fitted the required 3 oz size, we were forced to pick and throw away whatever didn’t fit into the baggie.
-We have flown into Frankfurt twice, and both times our connections have been less complicated; in Frankfurt we have only gone through immigration and the agents are usually very efficient at expediting the whole process.
+Last year in London, after a very long walk to find our connecting gate, we still had to go through immigration and security checks.
+My husband and I always travel with a carry-on bag and a backpack each, both of which got thoroughly searched and tested for explosives in London.
+We were also asked to fit all of our toiletries into a small baggie provided by security.
+Even though our liquid containers fit the required 3 oz size, we were forced to pick and throw away whatever didn’t fit into the baggie.
+We have flown into Frankfurt twice, and both times our connections have been less complicated; in Frankfurt, we have only gone through immigration and the agents are usually very efficient at expediting the whole process.
 (While in Frankfurt, don’t forget to try a delicious pretzel and a crisp and cold German beer.)

 Travel Tip: GIVE YOURSELF AT LEAST 2 HOURS BETWEEN CONNECTING FLIGHTS.
 I FOUND THAT HAVING ONLY 1.5 HOURS BECOMES A STRESSFUL SITUATION QUICKLY.
 IF YOUR STARTING FLIGHT IS DELAYED AND/OR THE PROCESS OF GETTING TO THE CONNECTING FLIGHT IS TOO LONG, YOU CAN MISS YOUR FLIGHT.